- Asian rhinoplasty is the nose job procedure to enhance the typical Oriental nose.

 - Nasal splint (adhesive aluminium nose support) is worn over the nose for 1-2 weeks.

 - Medications include topical and oral antibiotics and oral analgesics (pain relief).

-- Rest head up 30 degree for optimal resolution of swelling.
+- Rest the head up at 30 degrees to reduce swelling.

 - Avoid exertion and rest adequately